 As Marc Andreessen says, "software is eating the world" which means the volume of software produced is exploding.
 But building software is complex and difficult work which drives demand for software tools that help increase the speed, quality, and security of software deployment.

-The company is competing with GitHub, which is owned by Microsoft (NASDAQ:MSFT), and private companies like GitLab and Sonatype.
+The company competes with GitHub, which is owned by Microsoft (NASDAQ:MSFT), GitLab (NASDAQ:GTLB), and private company Sonatype.

-As you can see below, JFrog's revenue growth has been very strong over the last two years, growing from quarterly revenue of $38.8 million in Q3 FY2020, to $71.9 million.
+As you can see below, JFrog's revenue growth has been very strong over the last two years, growing from $59.24 million in Q4 FY2021 to $97.26 million this quarter.

 Large Customers Growth

-You can see below that at the end of the quarter JFrog reported 696 enterprise customers paying more than $100,000 annually, an increase of 49 on last quarter.
-That's in line with the number of contracts wins we are used to seeing over the last year, suggesting that the company is able to maintain its current sales momentum.
+This quarter, JFrog reported 886 enterprise customers paying more than $100,000 annually, an increase of 38 from the previous quarter.
+That's in line with the number of contracts wins we've observed over the last year, suggesting that the company can maintain its current sales momentum.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-JFrog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.9% in Q3.
+JFrog's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 79% in Q4.

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like JFrog to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that JFrog is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, JFrog's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-JFrog's free cash flow came in at $3.82 million in Q3, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+JFrog's free cash flow came in at $31.98 million in Q4, up 398% year on year.

-JFrog has generated $27.2 million in free cash flow over the last twelve months, a solid 10.3% of revenues.
-This strong FCF margin is a result of JFrog asset lite business model and provides it plenty of cash to invest in the business.
+JFrog has generated $72.17 million in free cash flow over the last 12 months, a solid 19.8% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.